5-4-3-2-1 Grounding Technique

 What to do

-1. Pause and breathe: Take one slow, intentional breath to signal to your nervous system that you're taking control.
-If you're experiencing intense symptoms, remind yourself: "I am safe right now, and this will pass."
+1. Pause and breathe: Take one slow, deep breath to signal to your nervous system that you're taking control.
+If you're feeling intense symptoms, remind yourself: "I am safe right now, and this will pass."

-2. 5 things you can SEE: Look around your immediate environment and clearly name five things you can see.
-Choose details you might normally overlook, and say them aloud if possible or silently to yourself:
+2. 5 things you can SEE: Look around where you are and clearly name five things you can see.
+Choose details you might normally miss, and say them out loud if possible or silently to yourself:

 • The texture of a wall or ceiling